 Digital entertainment is no longer the domain of large corporations.
 It is moving toward smaller, more dynamic markets.
 Read the three areas highlighted below and discuss the questions with others of varying ages and technical abilities to help broaden your understanding of the changes happening in digital entertainment.

 Compare the number of television stations 20 years ago and now.
 How have your watching habits changed?
 How has technology affected how and when you enjoy television?
-Try watching a show online at hulu.com or another site.
+Try watching a show online.
 Do you think broadcasting will slowly move completely to the Web?
 Will programming be on-demand?
 Will viewing habits be tracked in real time?
 Do you think old shows and movies will be archived or will younger generations not be interested in “I Love Lucy” and “The Three Stooges?”

 Video games are no longer played by one or two people in their home.
 Video game consoles can connect to the Web to play with people around the world or they can play the games online without having hardware beyond their computer.
 Will game systems such as Playstation and Wii be around in 20 years or will they be a pay service on the Web?